 Have you ever found yourself wondering if you drink too much alcohol?
 Or questioning how to know if you are drinking too much or too often?
 Or, are you concerned about a family member or friend and how much they drink?

 Whether you drink alcohol daily, weekly, or have a few beverages once every month or so, it’s important to be aware of how much you’re drinking, why you’re drinking and whether alcohol is affecting your health and wellbeing.
 We spoke with Dr Hollie Wilson, Allied Health Manager at Adis, a 24/7 alcohol and drug support service for Queenslanders, about how you can understand your relationship with alcohol, and where to get help if you think you need it.

 There’s no one amount of alcohol that’s safe for everyone to drink, because alcohol affects everyone in different ways.
 It’s important to know that drinking alcohol is never completely safe.
 The less alcohol you choose to drink, the lower the risk to your health.

-The Australian Government has guidelines on how much alcohol you can consume to reduce your health risks.
-To reduce your risk of harm:
+The Australian Government has recently published new guidelines on how much alcohol you can consume to reduce your health risks:

 Queenslanders can also take a Self-Assessment Quiz on the Adis website to help them figure out how much they’re drinking and how they are affected by their alcohol intake.
 After the quiz, they have the option of using Adis’s support services if they want help managing their relationship with alcohol.
 If you’re not sure how many standard drinks you are consuming, you can estimate how much you might be pouring or try an alcohol intake calculator.